What you'll learn

 Disabling your context menu options half of the time is not useful, but you may want to show or hide an option based on what the user is doing in the workspace.

 To do that you'll need to use the scope argument to preconditionFn. scope is a Blockly.ContextMenuRegistry.Scope object.
-It contains two properties, workspace and block, but only one is set at any time:
+It contains three properties, workspace, block, and comment, but only one is set at any time:

 Workspace scope